kiwi0fruit/jats/README.md

 4. Single-noun terms like **intuiter, sensor, feeler and tasker** are used (also **perceiver** and **judger**).
 5. **Rational/Irrational** names were replaced with **Judging/Perceiving** to make Socionics vs. MBTI contradictions more clear.
 6. The **contradictions between MBTI and Socionics** are made explicit so the type conversion isn’t possible for introverts.
 Proposed new explicit Socionics types names help to achieve this too: **TiN.intj.** vs. **NiT.intp.** that is dominant introverted tasker & judging intuiter vs. dominant introverted intuiter & perceiving tasker.
 Extraverted types don't need explicit notation so very short names like **NeT.** and **FeN.** are used.
 7. Very basic introduction to quadras is given and discussed **why quadras grouped this way**.
-Alpha-delta vs. beta-gamma types are translated as **pacific** vs. **resolute** types.
+Alpha-delta vs. beta-gamma types are translated as **lateral** vs. **central** types.
 The link to the autotranslated **interactive table of intertype relationships** with descriptions is provided.
 8. Concise names for **intermediate and unknown types** were proposed.
 The names extend MBTI types names. **1-16 numbers as names** for reference types were proposed for unknown and mixed types notation and speech (+ mnemonics).
 Examples: **NTxxO**, **NTuuO** that are unknown and mixed types from NeT. and TiN.intj. (u stands for μ that stands for mean).
 9. Some differences between **types** in classical Socionics and **reference types** in Jung-Augustinavichiute-Talanov Socionics are outlined.
 Some differences between **information aspects** in classical socionics and Jung-Augustinavichiute-Talanov **cognitive functions** are outlined.
 10. Revised **Gulenko's names** for types were proposed (both translations and **names** were revised). **Inventor** for NeT., Enthusiast for FeS., General for SeT., Poet for NiF.infp., **Inspirer** for FeN., **Foreseer** for NiT.intp., Entrepreneur for TeN., **Journalist** for NeF.